dave/stablegob/README.md

 I've made some minor modifications that mean the binary output is deterministic.
 Maps are ordered by key.
 This will have a performance impact, beause the map keys are encoded and buffered before being sorted, then written to the output.

+The binary output is 100% compatible with the standard library gob package.